 We are looking for enthusiastic students from across the physical sciences who enjoy using their mathematical skills and thinking flexibly to solve complex problems.
 We require at least a 2(i) honours degree at BSc or an integrated masters degree (e.g. MPhys, MChem, MSci, MEng etc.) in a physical sciences, mathematics or engineering discipline.

-- International Applicants.
-In addition, one studentship per year may be offered to an exceptional student of any citizenship.
-Applications for this studentship must be submitted by 31 January 2020, and must include responses to the following questions within the supporting statement:
+- International Applicants: We expect a small number of fully funded international places to be available on a competitive basis to exceptional students of any citizenship.
+Applications must be submitted by 21 January 2021, and must include responses to the following questions within the supporting statement:

 - Describe your academic history, skills, expertise, professional experience and awards or publications and how these prepare you for the HetSys training programme (300 words maximum).